Skip to main content

 Prerequisites

-If you are not using the Circle SDKs, you can generate and register your Entity Secret manually with standard libraries or CLI tools.
+If you are not using the Circle SDK, you can generate and register your entity secret manually using standard libraries or command-line tools.

 import { generateEntitySecret } from "@circle-fin/developer-controlled-wallets";